jito-foundation/ncn-template/simulation-test-detailed-guide.md

 2. Finds the NcnConfig PDA address
 3. Builds an instruction to initialize an epoch state account
 4. Processes the transaction with the payer as the signer
-5. The epoch state tracks which stage of the voting cycle we're in
+5. The epoch state tracks which stage of the consensus cycle we're in

 #### `add_weights_for_test_ncn()`